 Umm, red bean bread…why haven’t I had this before?
 It’s yummy Chinese bread with a swirl of red bean in it.

-We were seated and I saw the price of phad Thai was $27 and told my husband we should find somewhere else.
+We were seated and I saw the price of pad Thai was $27 and told my husband we should find somewhere else.

-We had passed 4 other Asian restaurants and went with a Japanese place that had “average” reviews.
+We went with a Japanese place that had “average” reviews.
 The food was so good and priced in a normal range.

 Day 2: Auckland

-After a quick ferry ride, we walked a bit in Devonport to see the shops and then headed to Mt Victoria.
-Which is a very large hill we “hiked” up to get a 360 view of Auckland and the harbor.
-Coming back down we took the road.
+After a quick ferry ride, we walked a bit in Devonport to see the shops.
+Then we headed to Mt Victoria, a very large hill we “hiked” up to get a 360 view of Auckland and the harbor.

-Devonport is one of Auckland’s oldest suburbs and it’s located across the harbor at the southern point of the North Shore.
+Devonport is one of Auckland’s oldest suburbs.
+It’s located across the harbor at the southern point of the North Shore.

 The ferry ride is about 12 minutes long.
 Once you are in Devonport, you’ll be able to see the skyline from the top of a volcanic cone!